- POZENA

 Swahili - interesting facts

-Swahili, also known as Kiswahili, is a Bantu language spoken by millions of people in East Africa.
+Swahili, or Kiswahili, is a Bantu language spoken by millions of people in East Africa.
 It is the official language of Tanzania, Kenya, and the African Union, and it holds a significant position as a lingua franca in the region.
 With its rich history, cultural importance, and growing influence, Swahili has captured the interest of many English speakers.

 As a member of the Bantu language family, Swahili shares linguistic ties with other regional languages, such as Zulu, Xhosa, and Kikuyu.
-It has also been influenced by Arabic, Persian, Portuguese, English, and other languages due to historical interactions and trade routes along the East African coast.
+Due to historical interactions and trade routes along the East African coast, it has also been influenced by Arabic, Persian, Portuguese, English, and other languages.

 The importance of Swahili extends beyond its linguistic reach.
 It is vital in connecting diverse ethnic and cultural groups within East Africa, fostering unity and facilitating communication.
 Swahili has also been instrumental in regional integration efforts, contributing to economic, political, and social cooperation among East African countries.